How to finish and format your stories, find markets that want to read them, and send them out in ways that make you look and feel professional.

 Attached (or in-line) story

 Whatever else they asked for

 - Immediately write down the name of the piece, the name of the market, and the date it was sent.
 Leave space to record the date you hear back and the response.

 7. Go to Step 1.

 There is also a hidden next step, 8a and 8b, which are BE REJECTED and GET ACCEPTED respectively, but you will find out soon enough.
 Oh, you will find out!
 I guess now I should warn you that you will be doing 8a A WHOLE LOT MORE than 8b, and that doesn’t (necessarily) mean you suck; it helps to build rejection into your plans in step one by always knowing where to send things next.
-It keeps your hand in the pot.
+(How many times should you send out your story?
+A host of working writers say: A LOT.)
 I should also warn you that any one story can sit at a market for completely non-nefarious reasons for upwards of a year, so it’s to your benefit to keep writing new ones.